 All publishers are required to adhere to the Google Publisher Policies and the following policies, so please read them carefully.
 If you fail to comply with these policies without permission from Google, we reserve the right to disable ad serving to your website and/or disable your AdSense account at any time.
 If your account is disabled, you will not be eligible for further participation in the AdSense programme.

-Since we may change our policies at any time, please check here regularly for updates.
+Because we may change our policies at any time, please check here often for updates.
 In accordance with our online Terms and Conditions, it's your responsibility to keep up to date with, and adhere to, the policies posted here.
 Exceptions to these policies are permitted only with authorisation from Google.

 Clicks on Google ads must result from genuine user interest.
 Any method that artificially generates clicks or impressions on your Google ads is strictly prohibited.
-These prohibited methods include, but are not limited to, repeated manual clicks or impressions, automated click and impression generating tools and the use of robots or deceptive software.
+These prohibited methods include, but are not limited to, repeated manual clicks or impressions, automated click and impression-generating tools and the use of robots or deceptive software.
 Please note that clicking your own ads for any reason is prohibited.

-In order to ensure a good experience for users and advertisers, publishers participating in the AdSense programme may not:
+To ensure a good experience for users and advertisers, publishers participating in the AdSense programme may not:

 - Compensate users for viewing ads or performing searches, or promise compensation to a third party for such behaviour.

-- Encourage users to click the Google ads using phrases such as "click the ads", "support us", "visit these links" or other similar language.
+- Encourage users to click the Google ads using phrases such as 'click the ads', 'support us', 'visit these links' or other similar language.

 - Direct user attention to the ads using arrows or other graphical gimmicks.